box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 <Choice option='programming.platform' unset color='none'>
   <Message danger>
     # Incomplete previous step
-    Please select a preferred language / framework to get started.
+    Please select a preferred language / framework in step 1 to get started.
   </Message>
 </Choice>

 ## Fetch Slack user profile

-The last Slack related function is a utility mechanism used by the other functions above, and that's the call the Slack API to fetch the user profile given the user IDs provided by either Slack events / commands or when fetching a list of channel users.
+The last Slack related function is a utility mechanism used by the other functions above, and that's to call the Slack API to fetch the user profile given the user ID provided by either Slack event / command or when fetching a list of channel users.
 Since we're matching Slack users to Box users via their email address, that is the field that we care about from the user profile lookup.